 1 Introduction

 Atmospheric methane (CH4) is the second most important anthropogenic greenhouse gas with a global warming potential 28-34 times that of carbon dioxide (CO2) over a 100-year time horizon (Myhre et al., 2013).
-Methane is also a precursor for tropospheric ozone (O3), both an air pollutant and greenhouse gas, influencing its background levels (Fiore et al, 2002).
-Controlling methane has been shown to be a win-win for both climate and air quality (Shindell et al, 2012).
+Methane is also a precursor for tropospheric ozone (O3), both an air pollutant and greenhouse gas, influencing its background levels (Fiore et al., 2002).
+Controlling methane has been shown to be a win-win for both climate and air quality (Shindell et al., 2012).
 From a preindustrial level of 722±25 ppb (Etheridge et al., 1998; Dlugokencky et al., 2005), methane has increased by a factor of ~2.5 to a value of 1850±1 ppb in 2017 (Dlugokencky et al., 2018) mostly due to anthropogenic activities (Dlugokencky et al., 2011).
-Global network of surface observations over the past 3-4 decades indicate that methane went through a period of rapid growth from 1980s to 1990s, stabilized from 1999 to 2006, and a renewed rapid growth until the present.
+The global network of surface observations over the past 3-4 decades indicate that methane went through a period of rapid growth from the 1980s to 1990s, nearly stabilized from 1999 to 2006, and a renewed rapid growth until the present.
 Studies of drivers of observed changes in methane trends and variability have focused on the contributions from changes in methane sources and sinks.
 Here, we apply the next generation NOAA Geophysical Fluid Dynamics Laboratory chemistry-climate model, GFDL-AM4 (Zhao et al., 2018a, b) with improved representation of methane to explore the contribution of methane sources and sinks on its observed trends and variability.

 The atmospheric methane budget is governed by its sources and sinks.
-Methane is emitted into the atmosphere from both anthropogenic activities (e.g., agriculture, energy, industry, transportation, waste management, and biomass burning), and natural processes (e.g., wetland, termites, oceanic and geological processes, and volcanoes), and is removed from the atmosphere mainly by reaction with hydroxyl radical (OH) in the troposphere (dominant), with smaller destruction by excited atomic oxygen (O1D) and atomic chloride (Cl) in the stratosphere, and uptake by soils.
-The measurements of surface methane concentrations at a global scale beginning from mid-1980s have revealed three major periods of methane growth: relatively larger increase prior to 1999 with the atmospheric methane growth rate of about 12 ppb yr-1 during 1984-1991 and 5 ppb yr-1 during 1992-1998 (Nisbet et al., 2014; Dlugokencky et al., 2018); stabilization during 1999-2006 with the growth rate of 0.7±0.6 ppb yr-1 (Dlugokencky et al., 2018); renewed growth from 2007 to 2013, with the growth rate of 5.7±1.2 ppb yr-1 that reached 12.6 ± 0.5 ppb yr-1 in 2014 and 10.0 ± 0.7 ppb yr-1 in 2015 (Nisbet et al., 2016; Dlugokencky et al., 2018).
+Methane is emitted into the atmosphere from both anthropogenic activities (e.g., agriculture, energy, industry, transportation, waste management, and biomass burning), and natural processes (e.g., wetland, termites, oceanic and geological processes, and volcanoes), and is removed from the atmosphere mainly by reaction with hydroxyl radical (OH) in the troposphere (dominant), with smaller destruction by excited atomic oxygen (O1D) and atomic chlorine (Cl) in the stratosphere, and uptake by soils.
+Measurements of the global distribution of surface methane beginning in 1983 have revealed three major periods of methane growth: relatively larger increase prior to 1999 with the atmospheric methane growth rate of about 12 ppb yr-1 during 1984-1991 and 5 ppb yr-1 during 1992-1998 (Nisbet et al., 2014; Dlugokencky et al., 2018); stabilization during 1999-2006 with the growth rate of 0.7±0.6 ppb yr-1 (Dlugokencky et al., 2018); renewed growth from 2007 to 2013, with the growth rate of 5.7±1.2 ppb yr-1 that reached 12.6 ± 0.5 ppb yr-1 in 2014 and 10.0 ± 0.7 ppb yr-1 in 2015 (Nisbet et al., 2016; Dlugokencky et al., 2018).